What Medicare Recipients Need to Know About Dental and Vision

 Otherwise, you can investigate your options with regard to supplemental coverage.
 Dental and vision plans are certainly available, and you can add these to your Original Medicare plan.
 A Medigap plan provides another option, because they’re designed to cap your out-of-pocket spending.
 Some Medigap plans do cover dental and vision care services.

 So even though Medicare doesn’t technically cover dental and vision care services, you definitely have several options to keep these things affordable for your budget!
-Just give us a call to walk through your options, and we’ll help you identify the plan or plans that work for you.
+Just give us a call to speak with a licensed agent who will walk through your options, and we’ll help you identify the plan or plans that work for your needs.